 Reason for Policy

 As a recipient of federal funding, the University must comply with the U.S. Office of Management and Budget Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (2 C.F.R. §200) (“Uniform Guidance”).
-In accordance with Uniform Guidance, Subpart E (§200.468), our policy requires that all Academic Service Centers charge customers using federal funds to pay for services according to actual usage and only recover costs and not make a profit.
+This policy and Uniform Guidance require that costs incurred on federal awards must be necessary for the performance of the award and be a reasonable allocation of actual costs relative to the benefit received.
 Non-compliance could result in Government-imposed fines or disallowed costs.
 In addition, non-compliance could harm the University’s reputation and reflect negatively on future grant proposals.
-Academic Service Centers are reviewed and tested annually as part of the single audit required by Uniform Guidance, Subpart F Audit Requirements (§200.500).
+ASCs are reviewed and tested as part of the Single Audit required by Uniform Guidance, Subpart F (§200.500).

 Who Must Comply